-Areas of intervention for the Ecological Transition, Digitization, Social Equality, Circular Economy, Eco-sustainability
+Areas of intervention for the Environment Commitment, Digitization, Social Justice, Circular Economy, Eco-sustainability

 Solar energy is a renewable source of energy, practically inexhaustible, clean, which derives from the energy emitted continuously by the sun.
 Solar energy can be transformed into electrical energy, through photovoltaic panels, or its heat can be exploited directly, i.e. thermal energy through solar collectors.